-Interstate 55 crosses paths with Interstate 12 outside Hammond, the largest city between Baton Rouge and Slidell.
+Interstate 55 crosses paths with I-12 outside Hammond, the largest city between Baton Rouge and Slidell.
 The freeway passes south of the city street grid and quickly exits the area toward Covington and the Lake Pontchartrain North Shore communities of Madisonville and Mandeville.
 There U.S. 190 ties in from the north end of Lake Pontchartrain Causeway, a lengthy toll bridge leading south to Metairie and Jefferson Parish west of New Orleans.

 Interstate 12 replaced U.S. 190 as the through route north of Lake Pontchartrain.
 U.S. 190 parallels I-12 to the north from Baton Rouge east to Covington and to the south between Mandeville and Slidell.

-The Louisiana Statewide Transportation Plan Update in 2003 outlined a limited access highway looping northeast from I-10 west of Louisiana 415 in West Baton Rouge Parish near Port Allen to U.S. 190 and the Mississippi River Bridge.
+The Louisiana Statewide Transportation Plan Update in 2003 outlined a limited access highway looping northeast from I-10 west of LA 415 in West Baton Rouge Parish near Port Allen to U.S. 190 and the Mississippi River Bridge.
 Named the Northern Baton Rouge Bypass, the corridor extended east from Scotlandville in Baton Rouge through Central and Denham Springs to Interstate 12 at Walker in Livingston Parish.1

 The Northern Baton Rouge Bypass was listed as Megaproject Item LSTP-051 in the Louisiana Statewide Transportation Plan Update (December 2003).
 Megaprojects considered for construction were listed in the report under the first chapter.
 A southern bypass route was considered but was later removed from the plan due to the substantial environmental cost of building over sensitive lands.
 U.S. 190 between U.S. 165 and the Northern Baton Rouge Bypass, via Kinder, Eunice, Opelousas and Krotz Springs, was also being considered for upgrade to freeway standards as part of projects LSTP-056 and LSTP-057.1